NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 Ops influencing evaluation
 ==========================

-During computation (covered in more detail in :doc:`transformer_usage`), the input and output values must be stored somewhere.
+During computation (which we cover in more detail in :doc:`transformer_usage`), the input and output values must be stored somewhere.
 To create a ``placeholder`` expression in the operational graph, we must import the operational backend symbols and then create the ``placeholder``:

 .. code-block:: python